-We’re very pleased to share our latest, interactive academy prospectus with you, which we hope will give you a taste of what makes Ormiston Denes Academy unique, and what it’s like to study here.
+We’re very pleased to share the latest academy prospectus with you, which we hope will give you a taste of what makes Ormiston Denes Academy unique, and what it’s like to study here.

 Click on the image below to launch the prospectus viewer.

 At Ormiston Denes Academy, it is essential to us that each new student starts Year 7 feeling safe, secure, happy and enthused to be part of their new school.
 This not only applies to students, we also want parents and carers to be happy and well informed about the move their child will be making.